Spelling variations: Haim, Chaim, Haym Avraham

 Sarah Cohen Eldar: "He continued his commerce, importing meat from Turkey (?).
 Myriam was always worried they wouldn't have means for existence, and so they kept four or five gold bars in a home safe."

 "In Haifa, Haim remained active in the Bulgarian-Turkish Community.
-He also tried to preserve the Ruschuk traditions of prayers and way of life.
+He also tried to preserve the Rustchuk traditions of prayers and way of life.
 In typical German tradition, he also spent time in coffee houses and befriended Polish and German Jews."

 Haim and Myriam's Application for Palestinian citizenship in July 1939 provides a few additional details.